ArkEcosystem/AIPs/AIPS/aip-25.md

 Specifications
 ==============

+The pseudocode for a forging node is presented below with the forge() function being entrypoint:

 ```
 inputs:
 N = number of delegates (or minimum number of PoS miners);
 C = integer less than N;
 D = dictionary to store hash and pledge secret locally
+unclaimed_block_hash = hash corresponding to block if the claim transaction is ignored

 algorithm:
 function create_pledge()